Niladev/doitbot/README.md

 ### To do

+* **Better error handling**
+  Currently the app has no error handling regarding the bot.
+Every few days of uptime a breaking error occurs and app has to be restarted.

 * **Tests**<br/>
   Implement tests to ensure bot is working as intended whenever bugs are fixed or new features are implemented.